 Although a lot of people don't realize it, the temperature can drop quite rapidly in the evenings after the Sun goes down.
 This is especially true on clear nights when there are no clouds in the sky to hold in the heat.
 Unfortunately these are the ideal nights when we want to be out under the stars.
 You may be surprised to find out how chilly it can get after midnight on a summer night.
 Be sure to bring extra clothing such as jackets, sweat shirts, and sweat pants and be prepared for any changes.
 During the winter months, be especially careful not to get too cold.
 Hypothermia can get you when you least expect it.
 Be sure to dress in layers of warm clothing to keep your body heat in and keep the cold air out.
 Another reason to keep a jacket with you is for the humidity.
 Dew can begin to form in the early hours of the morning and you don't want it to form on you.

 Food and Drink

 Since dark sky observing sites take most of us quite a way from home, you may want to be sure to remember to bring along some food and drinks.
 If you are out on an all-night observing session, as are those in many astronomy clubs, this is especially important.
 Water is necessary to keep your body from becoming dehydrated in the dry, cool night air.
-Iced tea is particularly helpful for beating those sleepy urges.
-Snacks are also a must for satisfying those late-night hunger pains that are inevitable when ever you stay up past bed time.
+Iced tea or cola is particularly helpful for beating those sleepy urges.
+Snacks are also a must for satisfying those late-night hunger pangs that are inevitable when ever you stay up late past bed time.